-During the year, the Group has disposed of its equity interests in the following two subsidiaries:
+During the year ended 31 December 2010, the Group disposed of its equity interests in the following two subsidiaries:

-- (a) Nanchang Shengan was previously a subsidiary indirectly held by the Company through a non-wholly owned subsidiary.
+- (a) Nanchang Shengan Fire Safety Monitoring Co., Ltd. ("Nanchang Shengan") was previously a subsidiary indirectly held by the Company through a non-wholly owned subsidiary.
 The subsidiary's interests in Nanchang Shengan decreased from 85% to 30% when it sold 55% of the equity interests to an independent third party in October 2010.
-Accordingly, Nanchang Shengan became an associate of the Group (note 24). - (b) Shenzhen Hocen Emergency Lighting Co., Ltd. ("Shenzhen Hocen") was engaged in the production and sale of fire prevention and fighting equipment.
+Accordingly, Nanchang Shengan became an associate of the Group. - (b) Shenzhen Hocen Emergency Lighting Co., Ltd. ("Shenzhen Hocen") was engaged in the production and sale of fire prevention and fighting equipment.
 The Group entered into an agreement to sell all its shareholdings in Shenzhen Hocen to certain independent third parties in October 2010.

-43. DISPOSAL OF SUBSIDIARIES (continued)
+42. DISPOSAL OF SUBSIDIARIES (continued)